February 20 – February 26, 2023

 Being alert and reporting suspected problems is just one action that anyone can take.
 Other simple actions to prevent and stop invasive species include the following:

-Clean your hiking boots, bikes, waders, boats, trailers, off-road vehicles and other gear before you venture outdoors to stop invasive species from hitching a ride to a new location.
+Clean hiking boots, bikes, waders, boats, trailers, off-road vehicles and other gear before venturing outdoors to stop invasive species from hitching a ride to a new location.
 Learn about pathways that spread invasive species.

-On your next walk, look out for noxious weeds.
-Visit the Washington State Noxious Weed Control Board’s Web site to learn about noxious weeds and if you spot some in your yard or while walking in your neighborhood, notify your county noxious weed control board
+When taking a walk, look out for noxious weeds.
+Visit the Washington State Noxious Weed Control Board’s website to learn about noxious weeds.
+If one is spotted in the neighborhood, notify the county noxious weed control board

-Download the WA Invasives mobile app so you are ready to report sightings of invasive species.
+Download the WA Invasives mobile app to be ready to report sightings of invasive species.
 Learn about the council’s top priorities.

-Buy firewood where you’ll burn it or gather it on site when permitted.
+Buy firewood where it will be burned or gather it on site when permitted.
 Remember not to move firewood from the local area where harvested.
 Learn more about the potential dangers of moving firewood

 Plant only non-invasive plants in your garden and remove any known invasive plants.

 Volunteer to help remove invasive species from public lands and natural areas.
-Contact your state, county or city parks and recreation department, land trustconservation district, or Washington State University’s Extension Office to learn more.
+Contact the local state, county, or city parks and recreation department, land trustconservation district, or Washington State University’s Extension Office to learn more.

 Don’t pack a pest.
 When traveling internationally, review travel guidelines on items that should not be brought back to the United States.
 Learn more about Don’t Pack a Pest.